 Have you ever wondered what that embossed, gold seal is on documents?
 Or perhaps you have seen a notary public in action and wondered what they do?
-That seal signifies that the document has been notarized by a notary public.
+That Notary Seal signifies that the document has been notarized by a notary public.

 A notary public is a highly trusted individual, typically employed by a lending institution, who witnesses the signing of important documents and verifies the identity of the signer.
 To become a notary public, one must first pass a background check and exam.